Home to some of the most spectacular landscapes in entire Canada, Whitehorse, Yukon is surrounded by majestic mountains and pristine lakes.

 According to the 2013 edition of the Guinness Book of World Records, Whitehorse has the least amount of air pollution of any city in the world.
 The city may no longer be on the top right now, but still, that distinction shows how Whitehorse exemplifies the term pristine.

-Though winters can be bitterly cold, Whitehorse is not as cold as fellow northern communities such as Yellowknife, thanks to its location within the Whitehorse valley.
+Though winters can be bitterly cold, Whitehorse is not as cold as fellow northern communities such as Yellowknife, thanks to its location within the Whitehorse valley as well as its relative proximity to the Pacific Ocean.

 As it’s blessed with great outdoors, Whitehorse offers plenty of things to do as you step outside.
-Depending on the season, you can go skiing, fishing, hunting or snowmobiling.
-Truly appropriate for a place which is also known as “Wilderness City.”
+Depending on the season, you can go skiing, fishing, hunting, or snowmobiling.
+Truly appropriate for a place that is also known as “Wilderness City.”

 Festivals are plenty in Whitehorse year-round.
 Summer sports events include the Yukon River Trail Marathon and the 24-Hours of Light mountain bike festival.
 Cultural events like the days-long Adäka Cultural Festival.
 Noteworthy winter events include the world-famous Yukon Quest International Sled Dog Race and the brutal Yukon Arctic Ultra, reputedly the toughest ultra race in the world.